128technology/docs/docs/config_domain-based_web_filter.md

 ```

 ### Configure the Tenant
 A tenant must be configured in order to create an Access Policy.

-1. Select Conductor under Authority.
-2. Select Configuration.
-3. Under Tenants, select ADD.
-4. Give the new Tenant the same name as the access policy you will use to restrict the service, adult.internet *(why does this have to have the same name as the access policy??)*.
-5. Add a description if necessary to identify the tenant.
-6. Click Validate.
-7. Return to the Configuration Home screen.
+If you have not already configured a tenant for the service, refer to [Create the Tenant](intro_basic_conductor_config.md#create-the-tenant) in the Conductor Configuration documentation.

 ### Create the Access Policy

-Create an access policy on a service to deny (filter) traffic from the indicated domain or category.
+Configure the access-policy to deny the relevant tenants.

-1. Scroll down to services
+1. Scroll down to services.
-2. Select adult.internet
+2. Select adult.internet.
 3. In the Basic Information panel, set the Tenant to adult.internet.
 4. Scroll down to Access Policies and click ADD.
 5. In the Source field, enter adult.internet (name of the service).